Skip to main content

 Does the description explain when to use this tool, when not to, or what alternatives exist?

-The description states 'Use the information to call attach or create_heap_dump', providing clear context on when this tool is useful.
-However, it does not explicitly exclude other scenarios or compare with other siblings.
+The description explicitly says 'Use the information to call attach or create_heap_dump,' providing clear context for when to use this tool.
+However, it does not mention when not to use it or other alternatives, which would be helpful.

 Agents often have multiple tools that could apply.
 Explicit usage guidance like "use X instead of Y when Z" prevents misuse.